 PART I: précis

-Like other assignments, you need to begin by reading the rhetorical précis essay prompt.
+Like other assignments, you must begin by reading the rhetorical précis essay prompt.
 In most cases, the prompt specifies the number of words.
 For instance, your professor might require you to write an 800:1000-word essay in MLA format.
 The prompt will also specify the exact pages or chapters if it is a book.

 Read the text that you are to write a précis on several times.
-If it is short 2-5 times is recommended, else two times is the standard for long texts.
+If it is short, 2-5 times is recommended, else two times is the standard for long texts.
 Use the headings and subheadings as your guide to getting the gist of the text.

 Restate the authors' thesis in your own words.
-When doing this be clear, accurate, and concise.
+When doing this, be clear, accurate, and concise.
 If it is a long piece, try to find the major arguments that the author is bringing forth.
 Write a brief outline of your argument.